Sarvottam Jeevan Raksha Padak: Criteria

 The Sarvottam Jeevan Raksha Padak is awarded to civilians to reward saving lives from drowning, fire, or mine accidents.
 It is awarded; "for conspicuous courage under circumstances of very great danger to the life of the rescue."

 The Sarvottam Jeevan Raksha Padak may be awarded to members of the armed forces, police, or fire services when recognizable acts take place outside beyond the course of their duty.
 Subsequent awards are recognized by the addition of a medal bar to the ribbon.
 The medal may be awarded posthumously.

 Appearance

 The Sarvottam Jeevan Raksha Padak is a circular gold medal 58 mm in diameter.
-On the obverse in the centre is an open hand in the Abhayamudra pose with Ma Bhai above and Sarvottam Jeevan Rakash Padak below in Devanagri script.
+On the obverse in the centre is an open hand in the Abhayamudra pose with Ma Bhaya above and Sarvottam Jeevan Rakash Padak below in Devanagri script.
 The reverse bears the Emblem of India and the motto Satyameva Jayate.

 The ribbon of the medal is red, 32 mm wide.
 At the edges are light blue stripes and a single green centre stripe of green.
 These colors are meant to represent fire (red), water (blue), and life (green).